Spartachus/Temperature-Calculator-Gui/README.md

 --python (python file name.py)--

-No need to install tkinter because it comes with python
+No need to install tkinter because it's built into the python standard library